Explore Japan's Cultural Heritage

 Fukuoka

-Activities: Visit the Dazaifu Tenmangu Shrine, enjoy the city's famous Hakata ramen, and explore the vibrant Nakasu entertainment district.
+Activities: Visit Dazaifu Tenmangu Shrine, enjoy famous Hakata ramen, explore vibrant Nakasu entertainment district.

 Accommodation: Business hotels, ryokans.